hhaji/Applied-Machine-Learning/Tools/ReadMe.md

 * [Python for Everybody](https://www.py4e.com/book.php) by Charles R. Severance (free PDF book)
 * [Practical Programming (2nd edition): An Introduction to Computer Science Using Python 3](https://pragprog.com/book/gwpy2/practical-programming) by Paul Gries, Jennifer Campbell, and Jason Montojo, 2013.
 * The Python Tutorial ([available from the Python website](https://docs.python.org/3.6/tutorial/))
+* [Python3 Tutorial:](https://www.python-course.eu/python3_course.php) This online Python course was created and is maintained by Bernd Klein, an experienced Python trainer, giving training classes all over the world.
+It is an interesting introduction into Python for beginners and intermediate learners with lots of examples and exercises!

 ### R
 Online Book: [R for Data Science](https://r4ds.had.co.nz/index.html) <br>